 Now, you must be non binary, you must be gender fluid, you must love drag queens (where if you just don’t care for them, it must mean you hate them), you must watch Ru Paul, you must be versatile; if by any chance you happen to be born in a body that actually represents your identity and you enjoy your own masculinity (in it’s traditional and spontaneous sense), you’re toxic.
 Read more about how modern queer culture became toxic here, in our opinion.

 It’s almost as if a part of this new guard world is scared about being left behind if people start loving a structured lifestyle based on honor.
-And hence, their New Guard Washing.
+And hence, this is the phenomenon of New Guard Washing.
 The last fashion, is to state that Old Guard never existed.

-I was going to post the several tweets screenshots I have collected over time from several “Mr Leather” and modern spokesman of the scene who publicly claimed that Old Guard never existed, but I honestly prefer not to give them more screen time.
-Going straight to the point, if any proof was ever needed regarding the existence of Old Guard Community and Values, since John Weal is not considered a reliable source by so many, Guy Baldwin has talked extensively of it on an article on Leatherati.
-The url is on the first screengrab.
+I was going to post the several tweets screenshots I have collected over time from several “Mr Leather” and modern spokesman of the scene who publicly claimed that Old Guard never existed (a word of mention goes here to Race Bannon and his article about it).
+Going straight to the point, if any proof was ever needed regarding the existence of Old Guard Community and Values, since John Weal is not considered a reliable source by so many (I find John Weal’s Leatherman’s Protocol Handbook a valuable testimony of his life experience, that in a normal subculture community should be protected and recognized), Guy Baldwin has talked extensively of it in an article on Leatherati that you can read here.